The End of Antibiotics?

-Antibiotics are facing an existential crisis less than a century since their introduction.
+Antibiotics are facing an existential crisis less than a century after their introduction.
 The bacteria-fighting drugs are becoming less effective as a result of their overuse in both humans and animals.
-At the same time, R&D on new antibiotics has slowed to a crawl, putting the world at risk of entering a dangerous era in which routine infections are untreatable.
+At the same time, research and development (R&D) on new antibiotics has slowed to a crawl, putting the world at risk of entering a dangerous era in which routine infections are untreatable.

 What are antibiotics?